Spanish, B.A. (Madrid)

 Only Spanish courses in which a student earns the grade of C or higher may be counted toward the major.

-SLU-Madrid's new minor in Spanish consists of 15 credit hours of required language coursework and three credit hours of an advanced 4000-level elective.
+SLU-Madrid's new minor in Spanish consists of 15 credit hours of required language coursework and 3 credit hours of an advanced 4000-level elective.
 Language courses may be substituted with additional 4000-level coursework.

 - SPAN 2010 Intermediate Spanish: Language and Culture